apibrew/apibrew/docs/content/proto.md

 <a name="openapi-v3-Link"></a>

 ### Link
 The `Link object` represents a possible design-time link for a response.
-The presence of a link does not guarantee the caller&#39;s ability to successfully invoke it, rather it provides a known relationship and traversal mechanism between responses and other operations.
+The presence of a link does not guarantee the caller's ability to successfully invoke it, rather it provides a known relationship and traversal mechanism between responses and other operations.
 Unlike _dynamic_ links (i.e. links provided **in** the response payload), the OAS linking mechanism does not require link information in the runtime response.
 For computing links, and providing instructions to execute them, a runtime expression is used for accessing values in an operation and using them as parameters while invoking the linked operation.

 | Field | Type | Label | Description |